Tagged: sweetvermouth

 Gin Sling

-The GIN SLING differentiates itself from other gin drinks by introducing sweet vermouth and bitters to the often-used lemon juice and club soda (see similar cocktail links below).
-As a truly classic American drink, it has stood the test of...
+The GIN SLING differentiates itself from other gin drinks by introducing sweet vermouth and bitters to the commonly used lemon juice and club soda (see similar cocktail links below).
+As a truly classic American drink, it has stood the test...

 Churchill

 The scotch-based CHURCHILL was created as a dedication to the man, but not a cocktail he drank.
-Winston Churchill drank watered-down blended scotch almost any time of the day, but did not like mixed cocktails.
-With the added flavoring of...
+With the added flavoring of lime juice and orange liqueur, this drink is shaken and not stirred.
+The citrus flavors enrich the more...